Ninjadini/Neuro/README.md

 ### See it in editor for editing the data
 - `Tools` > `Neuro` > `❖ Editor`
-- It should already have select your first type
+- It should already have selected your first type
 - Press `＋ Add` to add your first item.
 - Note that all items has a unique uint `RefId` and string `RefName`
 - This is reflected in the JSON file name